shensquared/setrock/README.md

 First, you'll need to email us at `petrock@mit.edu`, and provide the following information:

 - Name of your web service
+- The purpose of your web service
+- A primary contact email
 - List of redirect URL(s) that can receive successful authentication response
   - These should be the server endpoint(s) that is able to receive the authentication `code` after a successful user login
   - We allow for multiple in case you have multiple servers (e.g., a testing + production) running the same service

 For example, given a service like [SIPB DormDigest](https://dormdigest.mit.edu/), we would have:

-- Name of your web service: `DormDigest`
+- Name: `DormDigest`
+- Purpose: `DormDigest automatically parses dormspam emails by type onto a web calendar, and we require authentication to login to protect the privacy of students emails.`
+- Contact email: `sipb-dormdigest-admin@mit.edu`
 - List of redirect URL(s):
   - `https://dormdigest.mit.edu/oidc-response`,
   - `https://dormdigest.xvm.mit.edu/oidc-response`